 Ethnicity refers to the ethnic origin of UK students, as declared on the UCAS application.
-Our data includes only those applicants who have indicated their ethnicity, so it does not include those who choose not to say (around 6% of applicants).
+Our data includes only those applicants who have indicated their ethnicity, so it does not include those who choose not to say (5.2% of applicants in the three years 2018-2020).
 Ethnicity data is not available to universities during the admissions process: UCAS shares this data after all the admissions decisions have been made.

 Applications to Oxford are all considered together, and then shortlisted applicants are invited to interview.
 Around a third of those who are interviewed are then made an offer of a place.
 Most offers have conditions attached, such as achieving a particular set of grades at A-level, as specified for an applicant’s chosen course.
 ‘Offers’ in this report includes all those students who receive an offer.

 The number of offers for any particular college may be higher than their application numbers as students may be moved between colleges during the application process.
 This is to ensure that the best applicants are successful, regardless of the college that initially considers their application.

 Applicants can indicate a college of preference when they complete their UCAS application or they can make an open application.
 Open applicants are then allocated to a college.
 After this allocation, colleges review all their applications in exactly the same way: they make no distinction between direct and open applicants.